 Attracting and Retaining Young Adult Members

-Whether by choice or by chance, financial service providers have overlooked the potential of this important market segment.
-The birth-to-30 age group represents enormous present and future buying power, and a key component of credit union success in tomorrow’s competitive arena.
+Financial institutions have yet to unlock the secret to serving young Americans effectively.
+Whether by choice or by chance, financial service providers often overlook the tremendous potential of this market segment.
+The under-30 age group represents enormous present and future buying power, and it is a key component of credit union success in tomorrow’s competitive arena.

 To better understand this market, the Filene Research Institute brought together research experts and credit union practitioners.
 This monograph reports their research findings, operating experiences, and recommendations.